 This means 81% of the fund’s returns can be attributed to movements in the benchmark.
 The rest—19%—is due to other factors like fund manager decisions, sector allocation, or timing strategies.

 Knowing the formula helps decode whether your fund’s gains are skill-driven or just market mimicry.
-Start SIP with just Rs.
-100
+Start your SIP and grow your wealth!

 How is R-Squared different from correlation?